 Applying for a vet tech job?
-Be ready for anything—especially in the interview process!
+Be ready for an interview that can be as wild as the job itself!

 Q. “Tell me why…”